Bassil88/Bassil88/README.md

 Frontend Software Developer

+- Develop Angular and .NET applications integrating REST APIs and PostgreSQL in production environments
 - Develop and maintain production web applications
 - Implement authentication and authorization workflows
+- Upgrade and modernize application frameworks and dependencies
 - Debug and resolve complex production issues
-- Upgrade and modernize application frameworks and dependencies
 - Contribute to application stability and maintainability
-- Work with Angular, .NET, REST APIs, PostgreSQL, and modern web technologies